Bitcoin-ABC/bitcoinabc.org/_posts/2022-08-03-avalanche-development-update.md

 state.
 In fact, as far as we understand, this is actually what AVAX does for its bootstrap.
 But because eCash also has a Proof-of-work blockchain in addition to Avalanche, we can leverage this to provide a good initial state for Avalanche.
 The node will first do the normal Initial Block Download (IBD), and sync to the heaviest PoW chain.
-Then it will use the Compact Proofs Requests to ask for Proofs from all the Avalanche-aware nodes it is connected to.
+Then it will use Compact Proof Requests to ask for Proofs from all the Avalanche-aware nodes it is connected to.
 Then, once it has reached a good threshold of stake amount and number of connections, it activates Avalanche.